byt3bl33d3r/BeEF-API/README.md

 - import the library and login to BeEF
 ```
-In [1]: from core.beefapi import BeefAPI
+In [1]: from beefapi import BeefAPI

 In [2]: beef = BeefAPI({})